 “Couples from northern states may be surprised to discover that Florida doesn't necessarily ‘cool off' once the sun sets in the summertime.
 It certainly takes the edge off, but the humidity remains constant throughout the evening.
-If you are planning a summer wedding in Florida, I would definitely recommend having it fully indoors!” -Heather Lorenz, Event Coordinator at The Birchwood
+If you are planning a summer wedding in Florida, I would definitely recommend having it fully indoors!” -Heather Lorenz, The Birchwood

 “The Tampa Bay area is an amazing destination hot spot for summer weddings!
 A beach vacation paired with your wedding day is a win-win!
 Our advice is not to underestimate the power of the Florida sun.
 In the weeks leading up to the big day, wear high SPF, find shade, and be mindful of bathing suits that will not leave unsightly tan lines or gasp…a red and painful sunburn!
 Not only will it dehydrate your skin which can cause blisters, peeling, and flakey skin, but it also affects your makeup application.
 Trust us; you will still get that summer glow with SPF!
 Lastly, once your hair and makeup are complete on your wedding day, stay inside until the last possible moment.
 This will preserve your hair and makeup from the heat and humidity.” -Kelcey Yeager, Adore Bridal Services

 “Florida is a summer vacation destination.
 People are traveling here from all over the globe.
 Those beautiful beach photos you had in mind might be filled with beach chairs, umbrellas, and people in swimsuits.” -Tammy Waterman, owner of Special Moments Event Planning